homebridge/homebridge.github.io/src/docs/api/characteristics.md

 ### Characteristic.updateValue
 > Characteristic.updateValue(value): Characteristic

 Updates the characteristic value without triggering the "set" event handler.
 This can be used to update the state of a characteristic at any time, for example, when triggering a motion sensor.
+If your plugin uses updateValue to update state, you do not need to implement the onGet handler.
+Homebridge will cache the value and return the most recent value when a 'get' event is received from HomeKit.

 ```js
 switchService.getCharacteristic(this.api.hap.Characteristic.On)